obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

 *'build()' in 'com.vonage.client.messages.mms.MmsVcardRequest.Builder' clashes with 'build()' in 'com.vonage.client.messages.mms.MmsRequest.Builder'; attempting to use incompatible return type*.

 This is only because we remembered to manually override the signature of the method in `MmsRequest.Builder`.
 If we didn't do that, there would be no error.
-By paramterising the return type, we are forced to declare the correct type, and we don't need to override the `build()` method in subclasses of `MessageRequest` - the compiler takes care of that for us.
+By parameterising the return type, we are forced to declare the correct type, and we don't need to override the `build()` method in subclasses of `MessageRequest` - the compiler takes care of that for us.

 Let us return to the latter Builder parameter - `B`.
 If you're familiar with the builder pattern, you'll know that each method call on the builder returns the builder itself, so that you can fluently chain method calls to set parameters easily.
-This works well when there is no inheritance, but we want the user to be able to set parameters in any order - after all, isn't that one of the main reasons for using builder pattern?
-Thus, we need to ensure that regardless of which methods are called first, the most specific concrete Builder class is returned.
+This works well when there is no inheritance, but we want the user to be able to set parameters in any order - after all, isn't that one of the main reasons for using the builder pattern?
+Thus, we need to ensure that the most specific concrete Builder class is returned regardless of which methods are called first.
 Otherwise, we lose the ability to chain method calls and would have to resort to casting the return value every time - which ruins the fluency we're trying to achieve by using a builder.
 To make this clearer, let's consider the case where we naively return the current builder:

 ```java
 public abstract static class Builder<M extends MessageRequest> {